CARERS LOFT

 I remember once going to a meeting hosted by a company that assisted people who were trying to get back into the workforce to find work.
 Many of them had been without a job for some time and many of them had excuses as to why they couldn’t do this or that.
 In fact the majority of them were showing signs of being utterly defeated and drowning in self-pity.

 It was a little depressing for me to listen to them.
-Maybe because I was a positive and persistant person and refused to be beaten, or maybe just because I find it hard to be around people who can’t see a light at the end of the tunnel.
+Maybe because I was a positive and persistent person and refused to be beaten, or maybe just because I find it hard to be around people who can’t see a light at the end of the tunnel.
 It upsets me because I feel they have no hope and without hope, there is not a lot of joy in life.
 It saddens me because I can be a little empathetic at times and I have also been there to a degree.

 I didn’t realise at first why I had been actually asked to attend because by that stage my support person and I realised that I was not going to be able to work anyway due to an increase in my Carer role.
 I wasn’t looking for work by this time so I was wondering what I was doing there.
 Many of these people were not Carers, they had other difficulties that had interfered with their ability to work and there were some in the group who preferred to complain about their lot in life, and make excuses as to why they couldn’t do certain things that would increase their chances of finding work.
 A lot of which revolved around them feeling like they had no time, or no skills, etc. I realised just how badly they were stuck in their rut and while they continued to think like that, they would always remain stuck there.
 They were being offered suggestions, ideas, opportunities, but many seemed unwilling to even try.